STOP Gambling with your Marketing Dollars

 You see, without training, front office staff will struggle to properly manage patients and handle their objections.
 And it’s the objections that stop patients from getting the care they need.
 The key is ensuring that your front office team has all the tools they need to better handle potential patients.

 If you want to expand, don’t just put more money into marketing your services.
 Train your front office team.
 They’re the first point of contact for EVERY returning patient and potential new patient.
 When you train them, you improve their ability to confront and handle common objections and you will increase your rate of return on marketing dollars spent.

-This year, I rolled out my Patient Care Coordinator (PCC) Program and it’s already getting amazing results with the practices that have implemented it.
-With the PCC Program, your team will learn how to:
+In 2016, I rolled out my Basic Patient Care Coordinator (PCC) Program and it’s already getting amazing results with the practices that have implemented it.
+With my one-on-one training and coaching, your team will learn how to:

 Effectively manage both potential and current patients to get and they'll get excellent results.

 Handle that initial call and schedule more new patients with ease.

 Get potential patients arriving for the evaluation so your clinicians can do their thing.

 To handle any objections to getting scheduled so they can get more patients scheduled out for their full plan of care right away.

 Ensure that patients arrive as scheduled in order to reach a fully recovered state - your team will learn and implement my proven Cancellation Prevention Program.

 This program will ensure that more patients show up for care or provide enough notice.
 This is ideal so your team has enough time to help someone else get the care they need.